Spring/Autumn gear list for Camino

 Shoes

 Please think ahead about the terrain of your Camino before making a final choice on the shoes.
-Road-to-trail type of shoes are good for all Caminos.
+Road-to-trail type of shoes are good for all Caminos (if there is a danger of snow on the trail then buy an extra pair of warm socks somewhere for daily walks).

 Backpack

-These shoulder seasons people usually carry at least a 40L backpack.
-A good sleeping bag will take half of that space already, so I suggest to actually bring your gear to the store when choosing a backpack.
-You will often either need a bigger backpack or less volume of gear.
+For these shoulder seasons people usually carry at least a 40L backpack.
+A good sleeping bag might take half of that space already, so I suggest to actually bring your gear to the store when choosing a backpack.
+You will often either need a bigger backpack or a smaller total volume of gear.

-I did try adding a waist bag for convenient pockets and more carrying capacity, but quickly discovered that anything blocking the motion of movement over my hips will make walking so much harder.
-My leg muscles became incredibly sore only after two days of walking the Camino with a fanny pack.
-As soon as I removed the waist bag and put it into my backpack, I started to recover quickly and found it easier to walk longer distances.
+I did try adding a waist bag for convenient pockets and more carrying capacity, but quickly discovered that anything blocking the motion of movement over my hips will make walking much harder.
+My leg muscles became incredibly sore only after two days of walking the Camino with a fanny pack (without it I walked several hours longer per day with no issues).

 Sleeping gear